Newton Flotman SEN Policy 2020

-Part of the Norfolk Local Offer for Learners with SEN
+Part of the Norfolk Local Offer for Pupils with SEND

-Name of SENCO: Hollie Moore
+Name of SENCO: Aileen Bale

-Our Approach to Teaching Learners with SEN
+Our Approach to Teaching Pupils with SEN

 How we identify SEN

 At different times in their school career, a child or young person may have a special educational need.
 The Code of Practice defines SEN as:

 “A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they: (a) have a significantly greater difficulty in learning than the majority of others of the same age: or (b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.”
+A child of compulsory school age or a young person has a learning difficulty or disability if they:

 Assessing SEN at Newton Flotman Primary School